jaureguio/coursesPlayground/javascript/react/kcd-react-beginners-guide.md

 `[]` (empty dependency array) | Callback is executed only when the component is mounted.
 `[val1, val2, ...valN]` | Callback is executed when the component is mounted and with every re-render triggered by values listed inside the dependency array.

   - It is important to note that unmounting can also be handled with the callback passed to the `useEffect()` hook, especifically with its return statement.
+The return value should typically be a callback as well.

 ## Use a Lazy Initializer with useState